-Notes to the Financial Statements (Continued) For the year ended October 31, 2017
+Notes to the Financial Statements (Continued) For the year ended October 31, 2018

-17. Taxation (cont'd)
+19. Taxation (continued)

-(b) Remission of income tax:
+(b) Remission of income tax (continued):

 The Company's shares were listed on the Junior Market of the Jamaica Stock exchange, effective January 7, 2016.
 Consequently, the Company is entitled to a remission of taxes for ten (10) years in the proportions set out below, provided the shares remain listed for at least fifteen (15) years: